 Lessons I learned from an online workshop

-lessons learned online workshop I recently ran a workshop, hosted by the Manitoba Chapter of the Canadian Society of Association Professionals (CSAE), on the design of participation-rich events.
+Lessons learned at an online workshop: a graphic of a person attending an online meeting on a computer with camera and microphoneIn 2022, I ran a workshop, hosted by the Manitoba Chapter of the Canadian Society of Association Professionals (CSAE), on the design of participation-rich events.
 Here are the lessons I learned from this online workshop.

 [Note: This event was a workshop, not a presentation.
 Sessions are often advertised as “workshops” that aren’t.
 If you want to know the difference, read this.]